I became involved with the Mito Foundation as I have a family history of mito.

 In 1971, after a dream pregnancy, my daughter Shayli was born in Adelaide.
 She was a month overdue but nobody seemed concerned.
 However, after she was born by emergency caesarean section, there were alarm bells — for me at least.

 Shayli did not feed well; she simply became too tired and fell asleep after less than 2oz of formula.
 She was never able to breast feed due to lack of energy and poor sucking reflexes.

 She was slow to grow and although she smiled early, she couldn’t sit at all.

-When Shayli was about 4 months, I took her into the Adelaide Children’s Hospital for physio on a daily basis.
+When Shayli was about 4 months old, I took her into the Adelaide Children’s Hospital for physio every day.
 Here, she also had access to other therapies and at 11 months, she started attending the Woodville Spastic Centre in Adelaide as the youngest patient ever admitted.
 Shayli was described as having a-typical cerebral palsy, a description often used before mitochondrial disease was recognised.

 With my husband’s work, we moved from state to state until Shayli, as a teenager, became sick of changing schools and chose to live in Adelaide in a home operated by the South Australian Spastic Centre while we went back to Sydney.
 She was a very healthy, happy girl and was into Girl Guides/Venturers, pop music, and socialising with friends.
 She never spoke or walked, but was intellectually fine.
 I think this made life harder for her.

 At 14, Shayli had her first stroke-like episode, as we now know, and, over the next 5 years, was in and out of the Adelaide Children’s Hospital so many times that I lost count.
 I’m very thankful for the assistance provided by her neurologist Dr Jim Manson and the staff there, who were very supportive even though there seemed to be no medical explanation for Shayli’s condition.